charon/charon/README.md

 # Charon

 A privacy-focused account management and SSO solution.
 For end-users, it allows aggregating multiple existing authenticators (Facebook, Google, etc.) in one place and managing different (and potentially multiple) identities exposed to apps.
-Apps do not have to worry about user management, fake accounts, nor multi-tenancy.
+Apps do not have to worry about user management nor multi-tenancy.
-And admins of communities (tenants, domains, realms) using those apps can manage all users in one place.
+And admins of communities (tenants, domains, realms) using those apps can manage all users in one place, with tools to address any abuse.

 ## Planned features